decisionpatterns/backpipe/README.md

         div( class="outer")                %>%
           div( class="outer-outer")

 That's a little better and it produces the same HTML.
 It can still be better.
 The above example illustrates two incongruities between code and output.
-The First is a reversal of order between code and HTML output.
-HTML is ordered from outside-in.
-The **shiny** code is inside-out.
+The first is a reversal of order between code and HTML output.
+HTML is ordered from outside-in. **shiny** has the developer write code inside-out.
 This makes debugging difficult expecially with complex code.
-If you haven't yet done anything complex with **shiny** yet, you will get there.

-The second problems is that code indentation no longer illustrate the nested structure of the output.
-Nesting that you'd use for **shiny** does not match the typical nesting for HTML.
+If you haven't done anything complex with **shiny** yet, you will.
+Don't worry.
+The second problem is that code indentation no longer illustrate the nested structure of the HTML.

 The **backpipe** package and backpipe operators solve both of these dilemmas.
-In fact, writing cleaner **shiny** code was the impetus for the package, though its utility can be found when working with other things too.
+In fact, writing cleaner **shiny** code was the impetus for this package, though its utility can be found when working with other things too.
 Using the backpipe operator the same code can be written as:

     div( class="outer-outer")              %<%
       div( class="outer")                  %<%
         div( class="inner")                %<%
           h1( "content", role="heading" )

 Now, both the order of the tags and the nesting matches the outputed HTML.
 Your code is cleaner, more legible and debugging is easy.
-Your overall coding time is lessened and you can join me at the pub and buy me a beer.
-I'm already there because I am already using **backpipe**
+Your overall coding time is lessened.
+With the time you save, you can join me at the pub and buy me a beer.
+I'm already there.
+I used **backpipe**.
+My **shiny** code was done hours ago.

 ## Usage